Remarks on constructing biharmonic and conformal biharmonic maps to spheres: Constructing conformal-biharmonic between spheres

-\begin{proof} In \cite[Theorem 4.10]{BNO} it was proved that a non-harmonic conformal biharmonic map from an Einstein manifold to the sphere with \(|\tau(\phi)|^2=const\) is always unstable.
+\begin{proof} In \cite[Theorem 4.10]{BNO} it was proved that a non-harmonic conformal-biharmonic map from an Einstein manifold to the sphere with \(|\tau(\phi)|^2=const\) is always unstable.
 As \(\s^m\) clearly is an Einstein manifold and as it can easily be checked that \(|\tau(\phi)|^2=const\) we can conclude the proof. \end{proof} This completes the proof of Theorem \ref{thm:c-biharmonic-main}.

 \begin{Bsp} If we assume that \(v\) is an isometric immersion, then \(\lambda=m\) and the condition \eqref{eq:condition-alpha-c-biharmonic} becomes

 Then, we have to require